MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementDeviceHealthScriptAssignment.md

   - `[WindowsInformationProtectionAppLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionAppLearningSummary
   - `[WindowsInformationProtectionNetworkLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionNetworkLearningSummary
   - `[WindowsMalwareInformationId <String>]`: The unique identifier of windowsMalwareInformation
+  - `[WindowsQualityUpdateProfileAssignmentId <String>]`: The unique identifier of windowsQualityUpdateProfileAssignment
+  - `[WindowsQualityUpdateProfileId <String>]`: The unique identifier of windowsQualityUpdateProfile

-RUNSCHEDULE `<IMicrosoftGraphDeviceHealthScriptRunSchedule>`: Base type of Device health script run schedule.
+`RUNSCHEDULE <IMicrosoftGraphDeviceHealthScriptRunSchedule>`: Base type of Device health script run schedule.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Interval <Int32?>]`: The x value of every x hours for hourly schedule, every x days for Daily Schedule, every x weeks for weekly schedule, every x months for Monthly Schedule.
 Valid values 1 to 23

-TARGET `<IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>`: Base type for assignment targets.
+`TARGET <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>`: Base type for assignment targets.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
   - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.